This information applies to Scotland only.

 Septic tanks range in price from several hundred to several thousand pounds.
-You should contact your local authority environmental health department as they may have information about local stockists.
+You should contact your local authority's environmental health department, as they may have information about local stockists.
 A local firm may have a maintenance contract that you can also draw up at the time of purchase.
-If this is in writing it will be evidence of the contract although a verbal agreement may also be enough to have a contract.
+If this is in writing, it will be evidence of the contract, although a verbal agreement may be enough to have a contract.

 Desludging a septic tank

-You can choose to use the service provided by Scottish Water or a private firm.
-If you choose the services of a private firm you should make a contract with them.
+You can choose to use the desludging service provided by Scottish Water or by a private firm.
+If you choose the services of a private firm, you should make a contract with them.

 You can choose between:

-- a scheduled service - this is a planned service with desludging at regular intervals and you will be asked to sign a contract for this service
+- a scheduled service - this is a planned service with desludging at regular intervals and you'll be asked to sign a contract for this service

-- an unscheduled service - if you give Scottish Water at least 5 days notice it can call to desludge at your request.
+- an unscheduled service - if you give Scottish Water at least five days' notice, they can call to desludge at your request.
 This service is more expensive than the scheduled service.

-If you have a serious problem that needs attention immediately there is an emergency service called an Urgent Response service.
-Scottish Water will try to provide the service within 2 working days.
+If you have a serious problem that needs immediate attention, there's an emergency service called an urgent response service.
+Scottish Water will try to provide the service within two working days.
 This is the most expensive service for desludging.

-If you use Scottish Water to desludge your septic tank its charges are based on standard sizes and reasonable access to the septic tank.
-If your tank does not match the specifications and conditions for the standard charges Scottish Water may still be able to desludge the tank but will quote a price for your tank.
+If you use Scottish Water to desludge your septic tank, their charges are based on standard sizes and reasonable access to the septic tank.
+If your tank doesn't match the specifications and conditions for the standard charges, Scottish Water may still be able to desludge the tank but will quote a price for your tank.

-You will get a bill within 30 days for any desludging.
-If you don't pay it Scottish Water will refuse to come back to your septic tank to desludge it on another occasion.
+You'll get a bill within 30 days for any desludging.
+If you don't pay it, Scottish Water will refuse to come back to your septic tank to desludge it on another occasion.

-To check the current charges for desludging go to the website at www.scottishwater.co.uk.
+You can check the current charges for desludging on the Scottish Water website.

 Paying for sewerage services

-You do not have to pay for sewerage services from the local authority on your council tax bill.
+You don't have to pay for sewerage services from the local authority on your council tax bill.
 The septic tank should provide all the sewerage service that you need.

 Getting connected to the public sewerage system